 It is longer than the Blender and has more suspension travel.
 It is nevertheless five pounds (2.3 KG) lighter than the Blender.
-It handles differently and, having had only a few hours on it as of this writing, I am still getting used to it.
-When riding along tracks at speed, it imparts a sensation of floating over the ground, doubtless because of the lesser rolling resistance of the larger wheels.
+It handles differently and when riding along tracks at speed, it imparts a sensation of floating over the ground, doubtless because of the lesser rolling resistance of the larger wheels.

 It manages steep drops better than does the Blender; the long stroke forks absorbing the ‘big hit’ when arriving at the bottom of the occasional vertical descent without a round-out.
 It goes up (less steep) climbs much more easily than the Blender, partly because of its greater range of gears and the increased grip from the larger tyres.
 Third gear on the Scout is approximately equivalent to first on my geared-down Blender.

 Lastly, it goes where you point it with much less tendency to veer off sideways too suddenly for the rider to react and maintain balance.

 I took these photos before getting it mucky on my first ride on it.
 I added the red decals (transfers) and, because they were a dull shade of red, I over-painted them with acrylic gloss red.
 I also painted the previously bare aluminium badge on the front and I bought myself a new red cap to match.